leighhalliday/savonrb.com/index.md

 -------------------

 Since v0.9.8, Savon ships with a very lightweight DSL to be used inside your domain models.
-When included, `Savon::Model` adds a couple of class and instance methods to work with a `Savon::Client` instance.
+When used, `Savon::Model` adds a couple of class and instance methods to work with a `Savon::Client` instance.

 Specify the location of a WSDL document:

 {% highlight ruby %}
 class User
-  include Savon::Model
+  extend Savon::Model

   document "http://service.example.com?wsdl"
 end